waggle-sensor/edge-plugins/README.md

 #### Which Waggle image I choose for my application

 Users are provided a set of Waggle Docker images to build user applications.
 The Waggle Docker images support a variety of software libraries and machine learning (ML) tools.
 Many of ML Waggle Docker images come with a specific version of CUDA library installed inside the image.
-To know further about our Waggle Docker images, please find [Pluing hierarchy](docs/plugin_base_hierarchy.md).
+To know further about our Waggle Docker images, please find [Waggle base images](docs/waggle_base_images.md).